kammoh/fobos/README.md

 * `dut`
   VHDL sources for FOBOS wrapper and pin assignments to prepare a DUT for instantiating a target algorithm.
   * `fpga_wrapper`
-    Source code of the FOBOS wrapper common to all FPGA targets.
+    Source code of the FOBOS wrapper common to all FPGA targets and the contraint files for the supported DUTs.
   * `soc_wrapper`
     Source code for system on chip boards such as Zybo.
   * `example_cores`
     Contains implementations of example algorithms required for the tutorials.
-  * `fpga_boards`
-     Config files for supported FPGA DUT boards (should these be in fpga_wrapper?)
-     * `CW305`
-       NewAE CW305 Artix FPGA Target Board Xilinx Artix 7 FPGA
-     * `Nexys4DDR`
-       Digilent Inc Nexys 4 DDR board with Xilinx Artix 7 FPGA.
-Requires Xilinx ISE or Xilinx Vivado.
-     * `Nexys4`
-       Digilent Inc Nexys 4 board with Xilinx Artix 7 FPGA.
-Requires Xilinx ISE or Xilinx Vivado.
-     * `Nexys3`
-       Digilent Inc Nexys 3 board with Xilinx Spartan 6 FPGA.
-Requires Xilinx ISE.

 FOBOS Hardware
 --------------
 * `hardware`
   Printed Circuit Board design files for FOBOS boards.
 Requires KiCad.
   * `fobos-shield`
-    FOBOS Shield is a data aqcuisition boad that can be attached to the PYNQ-Z1 controller.
+    FOBOS Shield is a data aqcuisition and benchmarking boad that can be attached to the PYNQ-Z1 controller.
   * `fobos-mtc`
     FOBOS Multi Target Connector allows simple connection of several DUT boards to the FOBOS Shield.
-  * `dut-spartan7-s15`
-    FOBOS DUT with a Xilinx Spartan-7 xc7s15cpga196-2 device and power measurement circuitry.
-  * `dut-artix7-a12t-csg325`
-    FOBOS DUT with a Xilinx Artix-7 xc7a12tcsg325 device and power measurement circuitry.
-  * `dut-artix7-a12t-cpg238`
-    FOBOS DUT with a Xilinx Artix-7 xc7a12tcpg238 device and power measurement circuitry.
-  * `dut-cyclone10LP-016`
-    FOBOS DUT with an Interl Cyclone 10 LP 10CL016-YU256C6 device and power measurement circuitry.
-  * `dut-ecp5-25`
+  * `fobos-dut`
-    FOBOS DUT with a Lattice ECP5 LFE5U-25F-6BG381C device and power measurement circuitry.
+    Contains folders for each FOBOS DUT.

 FOBOS Software
 --------------
 * `software`
-  FOBOS is controlled by a series of Python scripts.
+  FOBOS is controlled by a series of Python 3 scripts.
 They can be executed in several different ways.
   1. Command line, either on PYNQ or on a PC, tested on Windows 10 and Linux.
   1. Jupyter Notebook, either on PYNQ or on a PC, tested on Windows 10 and Linux.
-  1. Jupyter Hub, tested on Linux.
-  Requires Python 3.

-  * `foboslib` contains all FOBOS functions.
+  * `foboslib` contains all common FOBOS functions.
-  * `tutorials` contains the FOBOS tutorials.
-  * `notebooks` contains Jupyter notebooks for FOBOS.
+  * `notebooks` contains Jupyter notebooks that run within Jypyter Lab on a PC.
-  * `fobos_workspace` is an empty directory in which FOBOS will store all files created at run-time.
+  * `pynq=notebooks` contains Jupyter notebooks that run on within Jupyter Hub on Pynq.
+  * `examples` contains command line examples

 Documentation
 -------------